yanncabral/repository_flutter/README.md

 ## Usage

-Lets take a look at how to use RepositoryBuilder to provide a react to state changes in a Repository.
+Lets take a look at how to use RepositoryBuilder to provide a react to state changes in a [Repository][repository_package_link].

 ### currencies_repository.dart